MariusROBERT/Youtube-History-Web/README.md

 Online version of my Python script to retrieve Youtube history.

 To use it, go on https://takeout.google.com/ and ask for your youtube history **in a JSON format**.
-Once you have download it, go on https://mariusrobert.github.io/Youtube-History-Web/, upload the JSON file and click on the upload button.
+Once you have download it, go on https://mariusrobert.github.io/Youtube-History-Web/, upload `watch_history.json` and click on the upload button.

 <br>